-An interdisciplinary Mentoring Committee will be developed for each Fellow and will include UIC faculty with a demonstrated commitment to mentoring.
+Each fellow will develop a Mentoring Committee that will include UIC faculty with a demonstrated commitment to mentoring.
 These mentors will provide curricular, methodological, scientific, and career guidance for the scholar.
 In consultation with the Mentoring Committee, scholars will develop a detailed individual career development plan.
 The plan, which will be reviewed regularly, will serve as a guide to ensure that the scholar will have the skills and knowledge required to succeed in a career in clinical and translational research.

 The Scholar will be encouraged to meet with members of their mentoring committee regularly, e.g., on a weekly or bi-weekly basis to assure that they receive ongoing career guidance.
 Scholars will also be expected to participate in career development workshops as offered by the CCTS and other organizations.
 An annual assessment of progress, completed by both the scholar and the primary mentor, is also required.